Actual Tools

 Figure 4.
 Multi-monitor Taskbars in mirror mode

-In addition, each secondary taskbar can display a copy of such essential controls as the Start button, the notification area (a.k.a. system tray), the clock and any of the primary Taskbar's toolbars (Quick Launch, Address, Desktop, Windows Media Player and so on).
+Each secondary taskbar looks like a full replica of the main Taskbar: it has a copy of such essential controls as the Start button, the notification area (a.k.a. system tray), the clock and any of the primary Taskbar's toolbars (Quick Launch, Address, Desktop, Windows Media Player and so on).
 This will save you a lot of time by eliminating redundant mouse marathons from secondary monitors to the primary one and back when your work focus is on a secondary monitor and you need to launch some program from the Start Menu or Quick Launch bar, to access some background program's icon in the notification area or open the Date and Time properties dialog by double-clicking the Clock control.
+Also, secondary taskbars support the smart Windows 7 Pin feature (not only under Windows 7 itself but on all supported platforms since Windows 2000!) and are able to group similar taskbar buttons in the same way as the primary taskbar does.

 Start button on each Taskbar